Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 ## Dataset Availability

 The UAV imagery used in this study were captured from an operational prestressed concrete girder bridge at different inspection times.

-Representative sample images required to run the demo pipeline are included in this repository.

 The full set of **initial inspection images** and **routine inspection images** used in this study are available via an external cloud storage link due to their large size: